HuanranLi/GrassCare/README.md

 * To find the best embedding for clusters' path, please refer [demo_clusterpath.py](https://github.com/HuanranLi/GrassCare-Plot/blob/main/demo_clusterpath.py).
 It can be run by: `python3 demo_clusterpath.py`
 * To find the best embedding for GROUSE routes, please refer [demo_GROUSE.py](https://github.com/HuanranLi/GrassCare-Plot/blob/main/demo_GROUSE.py).
 It can be run by: `python3 demo_GROUSE.py`
 * To see how the optimization process is done, please refer [demo_optimization](https://github.com/HuanranLi/GrassCare-Plot/blob/main/demo_optimization.py).
 It can be run by: `python3 demo_optimzation.py`
+* Notebook version is also available for finding the best embedding for clusters' path, please refer [Notebook_demo.ipynb](https://github.com/HuanranLi/GrassCare-Plot/blob/main/Notebook_demo.ipynb).
+It can be run by: `python3 demo_clusterpath.py`

 <!-- ROADMAP -->
 ## Roadmap